-Co-branded cards are ones associated with a brand other than the issuer, like the Chase Hyatt or Chase United MileageExplorer card.
+Co-branded cards are ones associated with a brand other than the issuer, like the Chase World of Hyatt or Chase United MileageExplorer card.
 These points are with the travel partner.
 In this case, it’s usually safe to cancel the card without fear of losing your points.
 However, any charges that haven’t posted to a statement may not make it to the travel partner once you cancel the card.

 2. Ask the issuer for a retention offer:

 Sometimes it pays just to ask whether you can have the annual fee waived.
 This is often hit or miss, so I wouldn’t do this unless you are seriously planning to cancel your card.
 Though it’s not uncommon for issuers to offer retention incentives to keep card members from leaving.

 3. Consider downgrading your card instead of canceling:

 Since your credit score can often take a hit if you cancel a card, a better option is to downgrade the card to a free version.
 This can often be done with cards that earn the same type of points.
 For example, a Chase Sapphire Preferred or Sapphire Reserve card can be converted to a Chase Freedom or Freedom Unlimited with no annual fee.